 This naturally occurring compound in the cannabis plant can be used for the treatment of various mental and physical illnesses, and possess beneficial properties such as antioxidants, anti-inflammatories, anticonvulsants and antipsychotics.

-Cannabinoids are THC-free, meaning they do not provide you with the ‘high’ of marijuana and that means CBD products are legal in many countries around the world.
+Cannabinoids are THC-free, meaning they do not provide you with the ‘high’ of cannabis and that means CBD products are legal in many countries around the world.

 CBD, however, is not easy to extract from the hemp plant.
 The medicinal properties of the plant can easily be damaged in the extraction process, particularly if the wrong equipment is used.

-Learning how to extract CBD from a hemp or marijuana plant, and using the most effective machinery to do this, is essential for a high-quality end product.
+Learning how to extract CBD from a hemp or cannabis plant, and using the most effective machinery to do this, is essential for a high-quality end product.

 How can CBD be extracted?